Owen Sound Transportation Company: Acquisition by the Government of Ontario

+MV Pelee Islander II at Pelee Island Ferry Dock, August 2026.

 In 1973, the Government of Ontario, through its Crown corporation, the Ontario Northland Transportation Commission, acquired the Owen Sound Transportation Company.
 This development resulted in the SS Norisle and MS Norgoma joining MS Normac in retirement; and a new vessel being commissioned, the MS Chi-Cheemaun.
 The MS Chi-Cheemaun—translating to "Big Canoe" in Ojibwe—was the largest vessel to ever operate on the route.
 At the time of her commissioning, she was one of Canada's newest state-of-the-art ferries, having been designed by British Columbia naval architects and built on Georgian Bay by the local Collingwood Shipyards as one of their last hulls.

 In 1992, the agency was contracted by the Ministry of Transportation to manage and operate the Pelee Island Transportation Service, which provides ferry and air service between Pelee Island, mainland Ontario, and Ohio.
 In 2002, the Owen Sound Transportation Company was separated from the Ontario Northland Transportation Commission and was established as a Crown corporation under the direction of the Ministry of Energy, Northern Development and Mines.